chaostript/Frontendmod2/README.md

+## Updated

+- Additiion of add, and remove all buttons.
+- Connect first to metamask and ask for permission.
+- Then Exectue the command

 # Mod2

 The contract contains a private array variable called "names," which will store the names added by users.
 The "private" visibility modifier restricts direct access to this variable from outside the contract.